NidhiRai1/SQL-amazon/README.md

 select coloum_name from table_name
 order by coloum_name ASC/DESC ;
 //LIMIT SELECT* FROM TABLE_NAME LIMIY = 5 // TOP 5 ROWS CAN BE SHOWN

+//string
+select upper(coloum_name) from table_name
+replace upper with lower() , length()  , watch 8th
+//Group BY - aggregate count() , sum() , svg() , max() , min() , round()
+select sount(coloum_name) from table_name //total no. of rows

+group by coloum_name(S)
+from table_name
+group by coloum_name(s) ;

+select mode , sum(amount) as new
+from customer
+group by mode   -- jo select statement me aata h wo same coloum geoup by me v aayega order by total ASC

+//HAVING - it is use when u wanyt ti apply condition in group by.

+select coloum_names
+from table_name
+wgere conditions
+group by coloum_names
+having conditions

+select mode , count(amount) as new
+from customer
+group by mode
+having count(amount) >= 3
+order by tottal dec

+--- order is : Select, From, Where, Group By, Having, Order By, Limit.

+//timestamp -
+time - HH:MI:SS
+date - YYYY-MM-DD
+year - YYYY OR YY
+timestamp - YYYY-MM-DD HH:MI:SS
+timestamptz - TIME AND TIME ZONE

+SHOW TIMEZONR --
+SELECT NOW()  -- YYYY-MM-DD HH:MI:SS
+SELECT TIMEOFDAY() -- DAY MONTH DATE HH:MI:SS
+SELECT CURRENT_TIME()
+SELECT CURRENT_DATE()

+//EXTRACT
+SELECT EXTRACT(month from date_coloum) as coloum_name from table_name
+   SELECT EXTRACT(month from payement_date) as payment_month from customer
+    replace month with DOW  , ct coloum_name(S) from tableA
+   INNER JOIN  tableB
+   ON tableA.col_name = tableB.col_name

+    select c.col , p.col1 , p.col2
+   from customer as c
+   INNER JOIN  payment as p
+   ON c.customer_id = p.customer_id

+   gull join add all the coloum